Josee9988/Compress-PDFs/README.md

 ## ⚡ **Installation**

-1. Clone the repository and `cd` into in
+1. Clone the repository and `cd` into it

 2. *Install pip3*